posva/unplugin-vue-router/src/data-fetching/README.md

 ## Auto imports

-If you use [unplugin-auto-import](https://github.com/antfu/unplugin-auto-import), you can use its preset to automatically have access to `defineLoader()` and other imports:
+If you use [unplugin-auto-import](https://github.com/antfu/unplugin-auto-import), you can use its preset to automatically have access to `defineBasicLoader()` and other imports:

 ```ts
 // vite.config.ts